 b. for the purpose of developing and directing the operations of an enterprise in which they have invested, or in which they are actively investing a substantial amount of capital.

 An US national has to invest the ‘substantial amount’ of EUR 4,500 in the Dutch enterprise.
 Applicants are considered independent entrepreneurs if they own at least 25% of (the shares of) the company.
 The company itself has to be registered with the Dutch Chamber of Commerce.
-The applicant will have to submit a business plan, opening balance and financial prognosis with the residence permit application.
-The financial documents must be prepared by a Dutch accountant with a BECONnumber.
+The applicant will have to submit an opening balance for the Dutch company and a business bank account with the residence permit application.
+The opening balance documents must be prepared by a Dutch bookkeeper with a BECON number.